Mrs. Quarterhorse’s Beating Heart

 (The Betsy of the title, by the way, is the name of a boat.
 It was so named only because Betsy Sets Out to Sea rolls nicely off the tongue.
 The boat would be rechristened Super-Bell in Mrs. Quarterhorse, and reduced—in the first story, at least—to a single anecdotal mention.)

 The author here confesses to being no less superstitious than the card-reading protagonist of the Quarterhorse stories.
-A personal failing, one of many.
-This superstitious author had, for reasons personal and too insensible to explain, got it into his fool head during that second year of fevered writing, that the product of his labour would have to be published before Christmas.
-And so, it was.
-Both books required many more drafts, extensive revisions, nearly total rewrites, but they were published nonetheless.
-The author had no choice, cowering as he was beneath the lash of a phantom whip!
+This superstitious author had, for reasons personal and too insensible to explain, got it into his fool head during that second year of fevered writing, that the product of his labour would have to be uploaded somewhere before Christmas.
+Both books required many more drafts, extensive revisions, nearly total rewrites, but they were published to Amazon nonetheless.
+Uploaded but left invisible.
+No one knew they were there, no one would read them in their unfinished state.
+Superstition satisfied by the letter of the law.

-I should have then returned to the first book, to coax blood from its dismal heart, but the momentum was too great.
-I had to push forward.
-Additionally, while each book in the Quarterhorse series is intended as a standalone story, able to be appreciated on its own, The Many Charms of Mrs. Quarterhorse, while not ending with a cliffhanger, does still leave its characters in a pinch.
-I was as eager to write my characters out of that pinch every bit as much as I hope readers will one day be eager to read them out!
-The third book was uploaded to Amazon to accompany the first two, all to remain invisible until the fourth was finished.
+The Many Charms of Mrs. Quarterhorse was completed by summer of 2021 to the author’s near-total satisfaction.
+He should have then returned to the first book, to coax blood from its dismal heart, but the momentum was too great, he had to get the fourth book underway.
+Additionally, while each book in the Quarterhorse series is intended as a standalone story, able to be appreciated on its own, The Many Charms of Mrs. Quarterhorse, while not ending on a cliffhanger, does still leave its characters in a pinch.
+The author was as eager to write his characters out of that pinch every bit as much as he hopes readers will one day be eager to read them out!
+The third book was uploaded to Amazon to accompany the first two, all to remain invisible for a while longer.

 It’s worth mentioning that new cover illustrations have been drawn for the rewritten first two books, and new cover designs for all five.
 The author had grown to loathe the original covers.
 The text was at odds with the illustrations, and the designs did not properly witness their stories.
 The new covers, however, are perfect.
 No bait and switch—if you like the covers, you’ll like the books; and I am certain a reader with a disposition willing to endure this dissertation to its end is of that rare species!